-A. B.A.
-Conditions for disclosure.
-Except as otherwise authorized in this regulation, a licensee may not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer to a nonaffiliated third party unless: (1) The licensee has provided to the consumer an initial notice as required under sSection 5; (1) (2) The licensee has provided to the consumer an optin notice under section 8 of this rule; and (2) (4)- (5)(3) The consumer has authorized the disclosure in writing or, if the consumer agrees, electronically.
-C. Opt in definition.
-"Opt in" means the written or, if the consumer agrees, electronic authorization of the consumer allowing a licensee to disclose nonpublic personal financial information to a nonaffiliated third party, other than as permitted under sections 14, 15 or 16 of this regulation.
-D E.B.
-Application of opt-in_to all consumers and all nonpublic personal financial information.
-(1) A licensee shall comply with this section, regardless of whether the licensee and the consumer have established a customer relationship.
+- A. Conditions for disclosure.
+Except as otherwise authorized in this regulation, a licensee may not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer to a nonaffiliated third party unless: - (1) The licensee has provided to the consumer an initial notice as required under section 5;

+(2) The licensee has provided to the consumer an opt- in notice under section 8; and

+(3) The consumer has authorized the disclosure in writing or electronically.

-- d - (2) Unless a licensee complies with this section, the licensee may not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer that the licensee has collected, regardless of whether the licensee collected it before or after providing the opt-in notice. - Partial opt-in.
-A licensee may allow a consumer to select -certain nonpublic personal -financial information or certain nonaffiliated third parties with respect to which the consumer wishes to opt in.
+- B. Application of opt- in to all consumers and all nonpublic personal financial information. - (1) A licensee shall comply with this section, regardless of whether the licensee and the consumer have established a customer relationship. - (2) Unless a licensee complies with this section, the licensee may not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer that the licensee has collected, regardless of whether the licensee collected it before or after providing the opt-in notice. - C. Partial opt-in.
+A licensee may allow a consumer to select certain nonpublic personal financial information or certain nonaffiliated third parties with respect to which the consumer wishes to opt in.

 Section 12.
-Limits on Redisclosure_and Reuse of Nonpublic Personal Financial Information
+Limits on Redisclosure and Reuse of Nonpublic Personal Financial Information